(Spoiler alert—this post mentions details from the 2015 horror movie The Witch by debut director Robert Eggars.)

 In short, the masculine principle is one of order and agency, while the feminine principle is one of communion and chaos.
 You might think this places the so-called feminine principle in a weaker position, but not so: They are equally potent.
 It appears that nature abhors imbalance as much as a vacuum.
 Too much agency will be undercut by communion.
 Too much order will devolve into chaos.
-Disintegration is the way the world ends when it ends: With either a bang or a whimper, the distinction is only one of speed.
-And vice versa: Communion seeds agency.
+Disintegration is the way the world ends when it ends, could be either a bang or a whimper, because it’s the same either way, only a matter of speed.
+And vice versa, Communion seeds agency.
 Chaos gives rise to order.
-The end begets a new beginning.
+An end spawns a new beginning.

 How do the dynamics of evolution theory relate to The Witch?